-To use my ocean analogy when speaking of those first recording endeavors, it was like I was getting tossed around by the strongest waves and tides.
+To use an ocean analogy (a tribute to my home state) when speaking of those first recording endeavors, it was like I was getting tossed around by the strongest waves and tides.
 It wasn't the fault of those around me - they were just trying to help, based on their own experiences and who they were.
 But as the process went on, nothing felt natural or smooth.
 I felt riddled with doubts and anxieties about the musical results I was getting, and about conforming to how others thought my music should sound and how I should look and present myself.
 But I'd always put my preferences and opinions on the back burner and defer to the knowledge and opinions of those around me.

 Finally, there was the age factor.
 My life story is one of a late bloomer.
-I constantly felt uneasy when the subject of age came up, because I felt sooner or later, I'd encounter those who deemed me "too old" to be taken seriously as a recording artist, especially in a music industry filled with bands and artists in their teens and early twenties, time markers that even then had passed me by.
+I constantly felt uneasy when the subject of age came up, because I felt sooner or later, I'd encounter those who deemed me "too old" to be taken seriously as a recording artist, especially in a music industry filled with bands and artists in their teens and early twenties (time markers that even back then had passed me by).

 As a result of all these things, it seems the songs themselves, along with the image that surrounded it, never really clicked.
 They never had the magic, or as some say, that "X factor."
 Something was missing, and it seemed I was spinning my wheels.
 Oh, don't get me wrong.
 On the surface, to those on the outside, I had the appearance of someone doing all the right things.
 I worked hard, made a good living as a musician, and was pursuing songwriting and recording.
 But deep inside, conflict ruled the day.

 During the time of some major life transitions that followed, during which Christina and I got married, I took a long step back.
 By some unexpected twist of events that occurred very naturally, we ended up relocating, another ingredient that fueled my time of growth and transformation.
-Everything that I learned along the way will be a huge part of this Z-flat Major venture, and I'm excited to share it with you.
+Everything that I learned along the way will be a huge part of these World in Z-flat Major ramblings, and I'm excited to share it with you.

 So by this point, you may be wondering what exactly my little trip down Reminisce Lane has to do with your life or, as I borrowed from the catalogue of colloquial old sayings, the price of tea in China?